About

 Long Version

 Jay Springett is a strategist and writer with a background in tech consulting and the philosophy of arts.
-He works with individuals and organisations to create cohesive worlds – hybrid environments that foster new cultural possibilities through the interaction of people, place, and technologies.
+He is interested in the design, administration and flourishing of worlds of all kinds.
+He works with individuals and organisations to create cohesive worlds—hybrid environments where people, place, and technologies interact to form new cultural possibilities.

-Jay is currently an instructor at The New Centre and has guest lectured to many University Courses around the world.
-He speaks regularly about the future, technology and regenerative culture at events such as DevConnect (TR), Unsound Festival (PL), Sonar+D (ES), Fiber Festival (NL), Theorising the Web (US), and Transmediale (DE).
+Jay is currently an instructor at The New Centre and has guest lectured at universities worldwide.
+He speaks regularly about the future, technology and regenerative culture at conferences such as DevConnect (TR), Unsound Festival (PL), Sonar+D (ES), Fiber Festival (NL), Theorising the Web (US), and Transmediale (DE).

 Jay describes himself as an ‘artist without art’ and has been writing online under the handle @thejaymo since 2001.